wenxingxing/wenxingxing.github.io/content/posts/ECF-signal.md

 ## Summary
 To wrap up, signals for a process is just an id, receiving a signal is the event that the kernel force to change the execution path and pass control to the signal handler.

 A process can install signal handler by calling the `signal` function.
-Blocking signals is done by calling `sigprocmask`, which will ignore signals if called.
+Blocking signals is done by calling `sigprocmask`, which will ignore specified signals until set mask again.